 Best place to find information and services that your council provides...

-People in St Helens who are working or self-employed and on a low income, who must self-isolate due to Covid-19 and cannot work from home, will be able to claim a £500 lump-sum payment from the government.
+People in St Helens who are working or self-employed and on a low income, who must self-isolate due to Covid-19 and cannot work from home, may be able to access a £500 lump-sum payment from the government.

 You could be eligible for help towards the cost of your council tax if you’re on a low income or claim certain benefits, including Universal Credit.
 Find out more and apply for council tax reduction.

 If you are having problems paying your council tax instalment in May and pay by Direct Debit, please contact us on 01744 675255 and we will look to adjust your instalments.

 In addition to the above, the government is providing a hardship fund to support residents with their council tax.
 The funding is primarily intended to provide additional council tax support to existing working-age claimants in receipt of council tax reduction.

 If you are in receipt of council tax reduction, an award will be automatically applied to your council tax account.